Filament UI

 My Tasks actions

 The My Tasks table uses MyWorkflowTaskTableActions, which delegates to MyWorkflowTaskActionRunner.
-That runner calls Core's ApproveTask and RejectTask actions — the same runtime entrypoints as DBFlow::approve() and DBFlow::reject().
+That runner calls Core's ApproveTask, RejectTask, and reassign actions — the same runtime entrypoints as DBFlow::approve(), DBFlow::reject(), and DBFlow::reassign().

 Reject strategy on the My Tasks page defaults to config('dbflow-filament.reject_strategy') (commonly end → RejectStrategy::End).